The recipe:

 330g s/raising flour

-I've been making this cake weekly since I began - and today I made a chocolate log with it:
+I've been making this cake weekly since I first made it - and today I made a chocolate log with it:

 Wanted to make a couple of Yule logs for the family - but I'm far away from my scales, so I did these with the original cup measurements in the link above.